 FEEEDS-GALLUP 8th Annual Africa Forum - "Africa's Business Economy & the AfCFTA — The Key Role of SMEs"

-Honored Guest Speakers Afreximbank's Dr. Fofack & AfCFTA Senior Advisor Dr. Mangeni discuss their institutions' support & programs for SMEWASHINGTON, D.C., USA, July 13, 2021 /EINPresswire.com/ -- FEEEDS-GALLUP 8th Annual Africa Forum - Join Us! - "Africa's Business Economy & the AfCFTA — The Key Role of SMEs"
+WASHINGTON, D.C., UNITED STATES, July 13, 2021 /EINPresswire.com/ -- Honored Guest Speakers Afreximbank's Dr. Fofack & AfCFTA Senior Advisor Dr. Mangeni discuss their institutions' support & programs for SME

 Event Date: Thursday, July 15, 2021